feathersui/feathersui-website/docs/haxe-openfl/grid-view.md

 };
 ```

-> A [`DisplayObjectRecycler`](https://api.feathersui.com/current/feathers/utils/DisplayObjectRecycler.html) without a [`reset()`](https://api.feathersui.com/current/feathers/utils/DisplayObjectRecycler.html) method could potentially cause memory leaks or other unexpected behavior, if the same data needs to be used again later.
+> **Warning:** A [`DisplayObjectRecycler`](https://api.feathersui.com/current/feathers/utils/DisplayObjectRecycler.html) without a [`reset()`](https://api.feathersui.com/current/feathers/utils/DisplayObjectRecycler.html) method could potentially cause memory leaks or other unexpected behavior, if the same data needs to be used again later.

 ## Styles